ChainSafe/game-docs-v2/docs/v2.6/8_configuration.md

 }
 ```

-You can also provide another instance of `ProjectConfigScriptableObject`,
-if you want to support multiple chains:
+You can also provide another instance of `ProjectConfigScriptableObject` if you want to support multiple chains:

 ```csharp
 public void InitializeModel(ProjectConfigScriptableObject web3ProjectConfig)